zhejianguk/FireGuard/README.md

 Platform pre-requisities
 ========================
-* An x86-64 system (for Verilator simulation, more cores will improve simulation time).
+* An x86-64 system (more cores will improve simulation time).
+* Linux operating system (we used Ubuntu 20.04 and Ubuntu 22.04)
 * An AMD U280 FPGA (for FPGA simulation)
-* Linux operating system (We used Ubuntu 20.04 and Ubuntu 22.04)

 Dependencies Installation
 ========================